tylermercer/personal-website/src/content/posts/faith/seven-experiences-of-love.md

 > believeth in him should not perish, but have everlasting life.

 I think this love, found in experiences #5 and #7 above, is _the point_ of our service.
-We serve so that others can feel the Savior's love, as we grow to become more like Him.
-Our service and sacrifice pales in comparison to the Savior's infinite love, but only through our sacrifice can we more deeply understand the profound depth of that love.
+We serve so that others can feel the Savior’s love, as we grow to become more like Him.
+Our service and sacrifice pales in comparison to the Savior’s infinite love, but only through our sacrifice can we more deeply understand the profound depth of that love.

 Consider Chris' experience---he understood Jesus' love on a substantially more